 How long we keep your personal data

 We will generally keep your personal data for a minimum of 7 years, after which time it will be destroyed if it is no longer required for the lawful purpose(s) for which we obtained it.
-If you consent to receive our email newsletters and marketing communications, any information we use for this purpose will be kept with us and held on the MailChimp database until you notify us that you no longer wish to receive this information.
+If you consent to receive our email newsletters and marketing communications, any information we use for this purpose will be kept with us and held on the MailChimp and Google’s or Apple’s backup contact database (on our lawyers’ mobile phones) until you notify us that you no longer wish to receive this information.

 Sharing your personal data

-Your personal data will only be shared with third parties including other data controllers where it is necessary for the performance of the data controllers’ tasks or where you first give us your prior consent.
+Your personal data will only be shared with third parties for the purposes of providing our services to you.
+This includes other data controllers or data processors where it is necessary for the performance of the data controllers’ or data processors’ tasks or where you first give us your prior consent.
 It is likely that we will need to share your data with our agents, suppliers, contractors and barristers or overseas lawyers whom we instruct for you.
-For example, we may ask a supplier to send out email newsletters on our behalf (eg MailChimp as referred to under the heading “what personal data do we collect” above), to maintain our database software, or to provide us with administration, IT and other related services eg Thomson Reuters (Practical Law for Companies – PLC) which we use for creating precedent contracts.
+In addition, we may ask a supplier to send out email newsletters on our behalf (eg MailChimp as referred to under the heading “what personal data do we collect” above), to maintain our database software, or to provide us with administration, IT and other related services eg Thomson Reuters (Practical Law for Companies – PLC) which we use for creating precedent contracts.